Sweetwater is our preferred musical instrument seller. They have a top-notch sales, competitive prices, and reliable shipping times.

 For younger drummers (age 4-8), a junior drum set is just what Dr. Rhythm ordered!

 Let’s face it, if your feet can’t reach the pedal you are going to have a hard time keeping a solid beat.
-While the junior sets are smaller and cheaper than the full sets, you can still expect to spend between $100 and $300 for a well made kit.
-Sound percussion has a great, low priced kit, and Ludwig offers a higher quality and more expensive set. http://www.guitarcenter.
+While the junior sets are smaller and cheaper than the full sets, you can still expect to spend between $100 and $300 for a well-made kit.
+PDP has a great, low priced kit, and the Ludwig Questlove Pocket Kit Drum Set is another great option.

 Cymbals (that usually aren’t included in the drum kits) are necessary!

 But you don’t need them all at once.
 A hi-hat is absolutely essential.
-What you’ll need is a hi-hat stand (http://www.guitarcenter.com/
+What you’ll need is a hi-hat stand and a hi-hat cymbal set.
+After that, you can start adding various types of crash and ride cymbals to complete your set.
+Sabian and Zildjian are both high-quality cymbal makers.

 If you are concerned about noise in the house, electronic drums can save your sanity!

 Don’t get me wrong, if you need volume, you can plug into an electronic drum amp and bam! you are making serious noise.
 But for when you don’t need to be loud, you can put headphones on and lose yourself in a little drumming world.
 We prefer Roland electronic drums.
-Their quality seems to far surpass their competitors in this field. http://www.
+Their quality seems to far surpass its competitors in this field.
+Thie Roland V-Drum Kit will last for years and has all the bells and whistles you could want.